The purchasing power - the disposable net income of the population

 I will gladly support you, also by telephone.

-* Note about the free test data: Selected test data is available for standard regions in Germany or Austria.
+* Information about the free test data: Selected test data is available for standard regions in Germany or Austria.
 For Germany, the data is for districts in Munich and the surrounding areas.
 For Austria, the data is for districts in Vienna and the surrounding areas.
-The products of WIGeoGIS are intended for companies and are not suitable for private use due to cost reasons.
+The products of WIGeoGIS are intended for companies and are not suitable for private use.
 If you need a one-time market analysis, we will gladly make you a service offer.

 You need more data?